bartram/services_entity/README.txt

   operations.
 You may extend this to add additional arguments, actions or relationships.
 Note: this class provides definitions only; you must extend to provide implementations yourself.

+  The "Metadata" controller implements separate interfaces for handling input values (ServicesEntityMetadataResourceProcessor) and for generating the output representation (ServicesEntityMetadataResourceFormatter).
+You may thus inject custom handlers for either of these behaviors separately.